Update autumn 2021

 - Follow the maximum participation numbers

-- Adhere to wearing face coverings, physical distancing and good hygiene practices as per DHHS guidelines.
+- Adhere to wearing fitted face masks, physical distancing and good hygiene practices as per DHHS guidelines.

-We ask that you follow the most up-to-date advice and check here before doing your activities
+We ask that you follow the most up-to-date advice and check Work, study and volunteering before doing your activities.

 Your safety and wellbeing are paramount.
 We are appreciative of your continued patience and your ongoing commitment to environmental volunteering.